idaholab/virtual_test_bed/doc/content/resources/how_to_use_vtb.md

 In this short tutorial, we will feature how the Virtual Test Bed should be used for the Molten Salt Reactor multiphysics core simulation using Griffin and Pronghorn, starting from the very beginning: a fresh install.
+Instructions for updating the Virtual Test Bed on your local machine are situated at the bottom of this page.

 ## Step 1: Clone the repository